espocrm/documentation/docs/administration/layout-manager.md

 # Layout Management

 Layout Manager is available at Administration panel.
-It provides the ability to customize appearance of detail, edit, list views as well as search filters and fields for mass-update forms.
+It provides the ability to customize the appearance of detail, edit, list views as well as search filters and fields for mass-update forms.

 * [Layouts](#layouts)
 * [Different layouts for teams & portals](#different-layouts-for-teams-portals)